 How do bloggers function within Google’s parameters?

 For several years, companies have been using bloggers for their online marketing abilities.
-In return for a free product or experience, a blogger might be asked to write up a review, often containing a link, so as to give the company credibility amongst the blogger’s audience network, as well as more authority in the Search Engine Results Pages (SERPs).
+In return for a free product or experience, a blogger might be asked to write up a review, often containing an internal link for example a blog about must have safety equipment they may link to a page like Armco Barriers, so as to give the company credibility amongst the blogger’s audience network, as well as more authority in the Search Engine Results Pages (SERPs).

 Because some bloggers are not discerning about the products they endorse for free, and because some companies spread themselves widely into audiences that may have nothing to do with them, Google has long been watchful of these relationships.
 Best practice has fluctuated from always declaring a post sponsored to absolute denial of the question, in fear of a reprisal from Google against sponsored content.
 Because of the lack of clarity in this regard, myths have generated and spread amidst bloggers, to be variously answered by swathes of digital experts.

 Its useful delineation of what Google wants from bloggers, then, released on March 11th 2016, was a breath of fresh air in a sphere which has been filled with contradiction.

 Its guidance was threefold: